Sudhanva420/Volatility_Pairs_Trading/README.md

 # Volatility Pairs Trading

-This repository presents an analysis of **implied volatility relationships** between **Bank Nifty** and **Nifty** indices.
-Using a **minute-level options dataset** containing implied volatilities and time-to-expiry values, we explore their correlation structure to design a **medium-frequency pairs trading strategy** that profits from deviations in their volatility spread.
+This repository contains an analysis of implied volatility relationships between Bank Nifty and Nifty indices.
+The dataset used is a minute-level Options dataset which contains the Implied Volatilities of the 2 instruments along with their time to expiry.
+We take advantage of their correlation to build a medium frequency pair-trading strategy to profit off the spread between them.

 ---